About Amarillo Bay

 Note: You'll get the fastest answers to your questions if you contact us using the information on the Contact page.

 Bob has been a high school math teacher in Pennsylvania, a service station attendant in Illinois and California, an office worker and programmer at Chevron, a technical writer for Texas Instruments and various Texas, California, New York, and Washington companies, a Web site designer and producer on the Internet, and a software quality assurance engineer in Texas and California.
-He dabbles in writing short stories and novels and is working on his first movie script, tentatively titled: The Clock Strikes Eleven (Middle-aged and in Love; What Will the Children Think?)
+He retired in 2005 after a stint at Google.
+He dabbles in writing short stories and is working on a novel about a robot named Gulliver.

 Richard Moseley is professor emeritus in English at West Texas A&M University who taught literary courses in modern short fiction, film and literature, Southwestern literature, and the contemporary American novel.
 His degrees are from the University of Texas at Austin (B.A.) and the University of Cincinnati (M.A. and Ph.D.).